Learn about the Best Bamboo for a Hedge and how to maintain it for a beautiful and thriving garden that will attract attention!

-Seabreeze bamboo is a hardy sub-tropical variety and the best choice for coastal areas and can also survive in cool climates and winds.
-It forms an umbrella-shape and grows up to 30-40 feet tall, making a tight hedge rapidly.
+Seabreeze is a hardy sub-tropical green hedge bamboo and the best choice for coastal areas and can also survive in cool climates and winds.
+It forms an umbrella shape and grows up to 30-40 feet tall, making a tight hedge rapidly.

 2. Multiplex Hedge Bamboo

 Looking for the best bamboo for privacy hedge?
 Multiplex Bamboo is a perfect choice for building lush and thick hedges.
 It grows in a pencil-like cane form and attains a height of 15-20 feet in two years.

 This hedge variety doesn’t ask for much attention and survives in droughts quite well.